 - loan fees (if borrowing a federal loan).

 The total COA is not the amount that the student will owe the College for the year.
-Some items in the COA are indirect costs and are estimates.
-Direct Costs are those the student pays directly to the College and include tuition, fees, and room and board, if living in campus housing.
-Indirect Costs are costs a student will likely have during the academic year but which are not owed directly to the College.
+Some items in the Cost of Attendance are indirect costs and are estimates.
+Direct costs are those the student pays directly to the College and include tuition, fees, and room and board, if living in campus housing.
+Indirect costs are costs a student will likely have during the academic year but which are not owed directly to the College.
 Indirect costs include books and supplies, transportation, and miscellaneous personal expenses.
 Room and board are indirect costs for those not living in campus housing.

-Financial need is determined by subtracting the student's EFC and any other outside resources from the student's COA.
+Financial need is determined by subtracting the students Expected Family Contribution (EFC) and any other outside resources from the students Cost of Attendance (COA).
 A student must have financial need in order to be eligible for need-based financial aid.
 Additionally, the sum total of financial assistance a student receives from all sources (grants, scholarships, waivers, loans, work study, etc.) cannot exceed the students estimated cost of attendance.

 Ideally, the staff will begin to process awards for new incoming students in late February.
 However, much depends upon notification from the federal and state governments about funding levels for the various programs.
 Awards for continuing students will be processed later in the spring term.